coderhs/hsps.in/content/post/amazing-emoji-keyboard-in-linux.md

 files.
 But moving from macOS to Linux, has been a bit tough.
 KDE has been able to provide me with everything I want and more.
 The one thing that I missed the most was the emoji keyboard, with easy to launch shortcut.

-My usage of emoj was at its peak during macOS days, I used emoji for my communciations, commits, function name and even terminal aliases. 😈 Not everyone was fan of my emoji usages, but i loved it.
+My usage of emoji was at its peak during macOS days, I used emoji for my communications, commits, function name and even terminal aliases. 😈 Not everyone was fan of my emoji usages, but i loved it.

 <!--more-->

 After moving back to linux, I missed it quite a bit and always have been on the lookout for a good substitute.
 Today, I finally found it.

 https://github.com/cspeterson/splatmoji

+Now, KDE(Kubuntu) has an emoji selector/keyboard, but the flow is not the same as in macOS.

+The workflow macOS has was:
+1. you press ctrl+shift+space
+2. the emoji keyboard open
+3. you select the emoji you want
+4. Its pasted on the cursor location - be it terminal/document/anywhere that accepts text

+## Installation

 I recommend installing it as a debian package and then customizing it.